• Skip to primary navigation

 • How to Make S'mores Brownies

-• S'mores Brownies: Troubleshooting & FAQ
+• Recipe Troubleshooting & FAQ

 How to Make S'mores Brownies

-The brownie layer contains your standard brownie ingredients; you know... butter, flour, eggs etc. This particular brownie recipe uses only cocoa powder which makes for a deliciously chewy brownie that comes together quickly.
+The brownie layer contains your standard brownie ingredients; you know... butter, flour, eggs etc. This particular brownie recipe uses only cocoa powder, which makes for a deliciously chewy brownie that comes together quickly.

 S'mores Brownies